 Epoxy resins are an incredibly versatile family of substances which are found in a large variety of industrial and everyday applications.
 Yet, their value to European consumers and businesses is often little known and their widespread economic value, not well understood.

 PRODUCTION & SALES

 Downstream users in the construction sector account for the largest consumption of epoxy resins, with about 93,000 tonnes or 29% of total production.
 Energy is the second-largest sector, accounting for 80,000 or 25% of all epoxies manufactured.
 The transport sector uses 45,000 tonnes of epoxy resins (14%), whilst the home, leisure, ICT and medical sector uses around 36,000 tonnes (11%).
 In the food & water sector 19,000 tonnes (6%) of epoxy resins are used.
-Members of the Epoxy Resin Committee manufacture about 323,000 tonnes of epoxy resins per year.
+Members of Epoxy Europe manufacture about 323,000 tonnes of epoxy resins per year.

 Overall sales amount to around €1,055 million on European markets, led by Germany (101,000 tonnes or 31% of all sales), France and the United Kingdom (8,000 tonnes or 2%), Spain (6,000 tonnes or 9%), the Netherlands (6,000 tonnes or 2%) and others.

 To read more about the socio economic benefits of epoxy resins,

 download the Main Findings from Epoxy Europe’s 2019 report

 Assessing the impact of all uses of epoxy resins would be very challenging but it is however possible to focus on the five sectors which are most important from a strategic and economic point of view: